Wiki-PR Wikipedia editing scandal

 Wiki-PR was a consulting firm that marketed the ability to edit Wikipedia by "directly edit[ing] your page using our network of established Wikipedia editors and admins".

 It received media attention in 2013 after a sockpuppet investigation resulted in more than 250 Wikipedia user accounts being blocked or banned.
 The Wikimedia Foundation changed its terms of use in the wake of the investigation, requiring anyone paid to edit Wikipedia to openly disclose their affiliations.
-Despite the ban, Status Labs, a firm started in 2012 by Wiki-PR founders Fisher and French, continued to edit clients' Wikipedia articles according to former employees.
+Despite the ban, Status Labs, a firm started in 2012 by Wiki-PR founders Jordan French and Darius Fisher, continued to edit clients' Wikipedia articles according to former employees.
 The Wiki-PR website continued to advertise its services through at least June 20, 2025.

 Company

 Wiki-PR was created in 2010 by Darius Fisher, its chief operating officer as of 2014, and Jordan French, its chief executive officer as of 2014.
 Confirmed clients include Priceline and Emad Rahim, and suspected clients include Viacom, among many others.
 The firm claimed to have Wikipedia administrator access enabling it to manage the Wikipedia presence of more than 12,000 clients.
-Wiki-PR has been reported to use "aggressive email marketing" to acquire new customers.
+Wiki-PR has been reported to have used "aggressive email marketing" to acquire new customers.